Finding Strong Gravitational Lenses Through Self-Attention: Introduction

-An exciting feature of the CNNs is that they can directly take the image as the input and learn the image features, making them one of the most popular and robust architectures used till now.
+An exciting feature of the CNNs is that they can directly take the image as the input and learn the image features, making them one of the most popular and robust architectures currently being used.
 Generally, the learning capacity of a neural network increases with the number of layers in the network.
 The network can then learn the low-level features with the first layers and then learn more complex features with increasing depth \citep{russakovsky2015imagenet,simonyan2015deep}.
-However, as neural nets are concerned, increasing the layers in the network will result in higher complexity which in turn may lead to overfitting \citep{doi:10.1021/ci0342472}.
+However, increasing the layers in the neural network will result in higher complexity, which in turn may lead to overfitting \citep{doi:10.1021/ci0342472}.
 In addition, the gradient of the cost function decreases exponentially.
 Eventually, it vanishes for very deep networks, commonly called the vanishing gradient effect \citep{Hochreiter:91, Hochreiter:01book}.
-Because of these two problems creating very deep Convolution Networks was a challenging task \citep{2015arXiv150500387S}.
+These two problems meant that creating very deep Convolution Networks was a challenging task \citep{2015arXiv150500387S}.

 However, the recently introduced idea of residual learning tackles these problems by introducing skip connections between the input and output of a few convolution layers \citep{he2015deep}.
 As a result, the CNN learns the difference between the inputs and outputs rather than their direct mapping.
 Due to the skip connections, the gradients can reach deeper layers, thus tackling the vanishing gradient effect.
-Recently, the authors of \cite{he2015delving} were able to build models as deep as 1000 layers while increasing classification accuracy for the ImageNet Large-Scale Visual Recognition Challenge 2015.
+Recently, \citet{he2015delving} were able to build models as deep as 1000 layers while increasing classification accuracy for the ImageNet Large-Scale Visual Recognition Challenge 2015.
 However, the scientific community are constantly looking for alternative and simple solutions that can outperform the existing models with reasonable computational cost.